-In addition to traditional 401(k)s, there are other types of retirement accounts that qualify for tax deferrment, such as IRAs, that you may encounter.
+In addition to traditional 401(k)s, there are other types of individual retirement accounts that qualify for tax deferment, such as IRAs, that you may encounter.
 Here’s a look at other employer-offered retirement accounts that may function with slightly different rules and contribution limits.

 • Roth 401(k): Employee contribution limits for Roth 401(k)s are $19,500 in 2020, the same as traditional 401(k)s.
 The main difference between a traditional and Roth 401(k) is that contributions are made after-tax.
 Money grows inside the account tax-free and is not subject to income tax when you withdraw it.

 • 403(b): A 403(b) plan is a tax-advantaged retirement savings plan that’s available to workers in public education, nonprofits, cooperative hospitals, and self-employed ministers.
 Contribution limits for these accounts are also $19,500.